hydrocam/opticalflow_riverdischarge/README.md

 - `survey_data/` – GCP surveys for each site and cross-section bathymetry data
 - `radar_camera_intersection/` – Notebook for finding the intersection of camera and radar measurements

 Example videos for each site can be downloaded from (https://doi.org/10.5281/zenodo.21047541).
-Pre-trained weights can be obtained from the official MMFlow and FlowFormer++ repositories, or the specific models we used are also available from [Google Drive](https://drive.google.com/drive/folders/1Xb3SpEO93qgkpFhfsgcQPuuo7AKwTawH?usp=drive_link).
+Pre-trained weights can be obtained from the official MMFlow and FlowFormer++ repositories.

 ## Requirements
 To run the notebooks and reproduce results, your system should meet the following requirements: